Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

     unzip ~/<PATH_TO_CONFIGURATION_BUNDLE>/<CONFIGURATION_BUNDLE>.zip (unzip top-layer.zip)
     ```

+    Update config.toml in top level device as the following.
+After you unzip the installation files and before run ./install.sh on the top level device, open the config.toml file, update the image url and add the client token info (this is only required if the url is for a private repo).
+Please refer [Quickstart: Deploy a connected registry to an IoT Edge device](quickstart-deploy-connected-registry-iot-edge-cli.md) if you are not familar how to create a client token.
+And you also make sure the client token get the permissions to pull all the required images.

+    ```json
+    [agent.config]
+    image = "mycontainerregistry001.azurecr.io/azureiotedge-agent:1.2"

+    [agent.config.auth]
+    serveraddress = "mycontainerregistry001.azurecr.io"
+    username = "huangliconnectedregistryeuap15-client-token"
+    password = "COkPGJ84ZnClqytxmNSKaP=8ocMEESli"
+    ```

+    Run ./install.sh, input the ip and host name.
+All are done for top layer device deployment.
+Run iotedge list to double check if all modules are running well.

-    For lower level device, update config.toml.
-The lower device need pull the IoT edge images from top level connected registry and you need provide the token info in the config file.
+    Update config.toml in lower level device as the following.
+The lower device need pull the IoT edge images from top level connected registry and it is required to provide the token info in the config file.
 After you unzip the installation files and before run ./install.sh on the lower device, open the config.toml file, and add the following section to pass the client token info.
-Please refer [Quickstart: Deploy a connected registry to an IoT Edge device](quickstart-deploy-connected-registry-iot-edge-cli.md) if you are not familar how to create a client token.
 And you also make sure the client token get the permissions to pull all the required images.

     ```json
     [agent.config.auth]